StochSS/stochss/stochss-launcher/Windows/README.md

 <ol>
 <li>If this is the first time you're starting StochSS,<ul><li>Run <i>docker run -i -t -p 8080:8080 -p 8000:8000 --name=stochsscontainer1_7 aviralcse/stochss-initial:1.7 "/bin/bash"</i>.
 This will download the StochSS docker image, create the StochSS docker container and give terminal access to it.</li><li>Run the following commands to start the server: <i>cd stochss-master; ./run.ubuntu.sh -a <the_ip_address_you_noted_in_Step_2_above> -t <the_token_you_created_above></i>.</li></ul>
-<li>Otherwise, if you already have a StochSS docker container (i.e. when you use StochSS subsequently), run <i>docker start stochsscontainer1_7"</i> to start the existing container and the server.
-Navigate the IP address notes in Step 2 above to access StochSS.</li>
+<li>Otherwise, if you already have a StochSS docker container (i.e. when you use StochSS subsequently), run <i>docker start stochsscontainer1_7</i> to start the existing container and the server.
+Navigate to the IP address noted in Step 2 above to access StochSS.</li>
 </ol>

 <h2>Step 4:</h2>